zUkrainak47/Genshin-Simulator/README.md

 ## Plotting with `simulator_for_plotting.py`

-This program will run Automation Mode of `Artifact Simulator`, but will create a graph to visualize the results. \
+This program will run Automation Mode of `Artifact Simulator`, and will also create a graph to visualize the results. \
 Right now only CV is supported as a stat, but I might add more in the future.